 Despite having its biggest artistic triumphs happen in the age of the bootleg CD and the proliferation of illegal file sharing, true Outkast fandom absolutely requires having the album liner notes as well as the music.
 From ATLiens on, the group used this as a venue to put forward additional messaging about what they were doing or to simply exhibit a more-stylized aesthetic to accompany the music.
 The ATLiens album art reveals a comic-book narrative starring Outkast as aliens, Organized Noize as freedom fighters, label head L.A.
 Reid as some sort of robot, and a narrative about fighting against censorship, where the city of Atlanta has become Atlantis.
 Even when the liner notes aren’t making a dramatic artistic statement, they still include curious minutia.
 The CD insert for Speakerboxxx featured an ad for Big Boi’s Pitfall Kennels, his family-run dog-breeding business, and The Love Below portion had an ad to order prints of André 3000’s artwork.

 Although the first-generation Dungeon Family collaborated many times over the years, there has only been one attempt to make an entire album as a collective, 2001’s Even In Darkness.
 With so many cooks in the kitchen, the tone and execution of the album gets muddled, but both Big Boi’s and Dre’s rhymes on this release predict their individual work on Speakerboxxx/TLB.
-And the first 90 seconds of “Crooked Booty,” featuring Cee Lo and André, do a very effective job of articulating the entire Dungeon Family ethos.
+And the first 90 seconds of “Crooked Booty,” featuring Cee Lo Green and André, do a very effective job of articulating the entire Dungeon Family ethos.

 During this extended hiatus from the band, Big Boi has released two solo albums, Sir Lucious Left Foot: The Son Of Chico Dusty and Vicious Lies And Dangerous Rumors.
 He’s also worked with the Atlanta Ballet to create a show titled big that incorporates his music.
 André Benjamin has yet to release a solo album under any moniker, but has appeared as a guest artist for other people’s music consistently.
 In 2006, he co-created, executive-produced, wrote music for, and voiced a part in the Cartoon Network animated series Class Of 3000.
 And the biographical film with André as Jimi Hendrix, All Is By My Side, finally arrives this year, almost a decade after the idea first began to make the news and without any actual Hendrix music.

 What’s next for “the coolest motherfunkers on the planet” is really anyone’s guess.
-Big Boi will probably continue to release consistently decent, linguistically aerobic hip-hop albums and produce new artists.
+Big Boi will probably continue to release consistently decent, linguistically aerobic hip-hop albums and to produce new artists.
 Provided he sticks with an interest long enough, an André record could do some groundbreaking on new musical planes as well.
 If Benjamin had been less fame-averse and had a bit less of a penchant for singing off-key, he probably could have fashioned a career for himself that mirrored his DF cohort Cee Lo Green, transitioning from Southern MC to all-around pop maestro.
 Then again, that sort of thing would probably have bored him.
 He’s more interested in following his muse and his interests around, wherever they may lead—be it into the rap game, back out again, into a period piece as a piano crooner, into the movies, into kids’ cartoons, shilling for Gillette razors, whatever.

 Twenty years later, Outkast has transformed from two newcomers with something to prove to elder statesman tasked with pulling up the next generation of Dungeon Family rule-breakers.
 They’ve gone from being those selective sample hunters to being the ones sampled.
 They’re not (just) “two dope boyz in a Cadillac” any more.
 They’ve grown up.
 They’ve evolved.
 They are two artists who have proven they can create without the other and without the weight of the Outkast banner.
 All of which casts the recent festival reunion tour in a certain light, not necessarily a cynical return to an old pair of shoes that don’t fit any more, but a celebration of the magic they conceived together.
 Big Rube couldn’t have put it better in his Southernplaylistic monologue “True Dat”: “[They] are forever outcasts.
 As a matter of fact, fuck being anything else.”